Jorisslagter/docker-compose-laravel-setup/README.md

 5. Create a new Pull Request

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GPL-3.0 license - see the LICENSE file for details.